yuetingliu/CarND-Behavior-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 My model resembles architecture used in the [Nvidia end to end self-driving paper](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 The architecture consists of five convolution neural network with three 5x5 filter sizes and two 3X3 filter sizes.
-The depths are between 24 and 64 (model.py lines 194-198).
+The depths are between 24 and 64 (model.py lines 180-184).
 The activation functions for all conv layers are ELU.
-The data is normalized in the model using a Keras lambda layer (model.py code line 193).
-The model contains three fully connected layers followed by the output layer (model.py code 202-206).
+The data is normalized in the model using a Keras lambda layer (model.py code line 179).
+The model contains three fully connected layers followed by the output layer (model.py code line 188-192).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 201, 205).
+The model contains dropout layers in order to reduce overfitting (model.py lines 187, 191).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, but the learning rate was reduced to 0.0001 instead of the default 0.001 (model.py line 208).
+The model used an adam optimizer, but the learning rate was reduced to 0.0001 instead of the default 0.001 (model.py line 194).

 #### 4. Appropriate training data